Liquid-Legal-Institute/Legal-Text-Analytics/README.md

 ## Datasets and Data
 [Back to Top](#contents)

-## Annotations and Annotation Schemes
+## Annotation Schemes and Data Schemes
 [Back to Top](#contents)

 ## Annotation Tools